joejee90/Tiny-Journal/README.md

 Exit text editor with esc (fn + `)

-Bluetooth keyboard support new for v2025.11.2
+Bluetooth keyboard support new for v2025.11.2 - go to Bluetooth menu in sync and connectivity, set keyboard to pairing mode, press enter on Cardputer.
+After 15 seconds, it should automatically connect.

 Ctrl for word jump and word delete.
 Page up and down, Home and End supported.